muon-build/muon/CONTRIBUTING.md

 setup, including all subprojects, AST, options, objects, strings.
 Most interpreter related functions take a workspace as one of their arguments.

-## Objects, strings, and `uint32_t`
+## `obj` and `uint32_t`

-All objects and strings are stored and passed by id, rather than pointer.
-Until recently, all these ids were `uint32_t`s.
-Since that hurts readability, and it is somewhat inconvenient to type, `obj` and `str` (both `uint32_t` typedefs) were introduced.
-While these don't help with C type checking unfortunately, they do help document the code, and are also convenient to type.
-Internally, these ids are tagged and a runtime assert should catch any mix-ups.
+Objects are almost always referred to and passed around by id, rather than by pointer.
+Internally, object ids are 32-bit integers.
+In order to improve readability, a typedef to `uint32_t` called `obj` was added.
+This should be preferred over `uint32_t` in all new code.

-Currently, the migration from `uint32_t` is in progress, so be aware that some code still refers to strings and objects that way.
+Currently, the migration from `uint32_t` is still in progress, so be aware that some code still refers to objects that way.

 ## Objects